 I received my Masters in Counseling Psychology with a dual emphasis on marriage and family counseling and professional clinical counseling from John F. Kennedy University in 2017.
 I’m trained in DBT, CBT, TF-CBT, Seeking Safety, and Motivational Interviewing.
 I’m also a certified RISE trainer who has trained other professionals on how to Recognize, Intervene, Support, and Empower LGBTQI+ youth in systems of care.

 In the state of California, I’m licensed as a Licensed Marriage and Family Therapist #126175 and registered as an Associate Professional Clinical Counselor #4615.
 I’m supervised by Laura Silvester, MA, LMFT #114052 of Nugent Family Counseling Center, Inc.

-I am meeting with clients virtually and at our Los Gatos location.
-Connect with me at firstname.lastname@example.org or (408) 780-8811 to chat and see if we’d be a good match.
+I am meeting with clients virtually and in person at our Los Gatos and Santa Clara locations.
+Connect with me at email@example.com or (408) 780-8811 to chat and see if we’d be a good match.
 Please provide your name, telephone number, and a brief summary of what you’re looking for.
 My typical response time is within 24 hours.